Cypriano: A Modern American Cyprianista's Perspective

 The Patron Saint of Necromancers: From Brazil to the US

-While some literary traditions come from places such as Norway the most well-known one comes from Spanish speaking countries such as Brazil, Mexico, Portugal, and Spain.
-While maintaining his roots in Spain and the Greco-Roman traditions, San Cypriano became the patron Saint of Brujas and Curanderas.
+While some Cyprianic literary traditions come from places such as Norway the most well-known come from Spanish and/or Portuguese-speaking countries such as Brazil, Mexico, Portugal, and Spain.
+While maintaining his roots in Greco-Roman traditions, San Cypriano became the patron Saint of Brujas and Curanderas.

 In the US and other English-speaking countries there has been an increase in interest and work with various traditions coming from places such as Mexico and Brazil.
 Each practitioner will have their own reasons for being interested in these traditions, however, with the increasing disconnection from ancestral traditions, San Cypriano makes for a compelling figure to work with to rediscover lost traditions from our collective past.